 - The Marketing Execution Gap occurs when the demand for personalised and relevant content increases while budgets and resources stay the same.

-- This happens for a myriad of reasons, namely: the many new ad channels and formats, complex global marketing workflows, and ad fatigue.
+- Causes include new ad channels and formats, complex global marketing workflows and ad fatigue.

 What causes the marketing execution gap?